Intapp (NASDAQ:INTA) Releases FY 2022 Earnings Guidance

+Intapp (NASDAQ:INTA – Get Rating) last released its quarterly earnings results on Wednesday, May 11th.
+The company reported ($0.04) EPS for the quarter, topping the consensus estimate of ($0.40) by $0.36.
+Intapp had a negative net margin of 36.46% and a negative return on equity of 47.43%.
+Research analysts anticipate that Intapp will post -1.5 earnings per share for the current year.

-In other news, COO Donald F. Coleman sold 1,637 shares of the business’s stock in a transaction that occurred on Friday, May 20th.
-The shares were sold at an average price of $22.08, for a total value of $36,144.96.
-Following the sale, the chief operating officer now owns 475,832 shares of the company’s stock, valued at $10,506,370.56.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Stephen I. Robertson sold 1,406 shares of the business’s stock in a transaction that occurred on Monday, May 23rd.
-The shares were sold at an average price of $22.09, for a total transaction of $31,058.54.
-Following the completion of the sale, the chief financial officer now directly owns 251,133 shares in the company, valued at approximately $5,547,527.97.
+In other news, COO Donald F. Coleman sold 2,520 shares of the business’s stock in a transaction dated Monday, May 23rd.
+The shares were sold at an average price of $22.09, for a total transaction of $55,666.80.
+Following the transaction, the chief operating officer now directly owns 473,312 shares in the company, valued at approximately $10,455,462.08.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, COO Donald F. Coleman sold 1,637 shares of the business’s stock in a transaction dated Friday, May 20th.
+The stock was sold at an average price of $22.08, for a total transaction of $36,144.96.
+Following the transaction, the chief operating officer now owns 475,832 shares in the company, valued at $10,506,370.56.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 25,805 shares of company stock worth $569,931.
-Insiders own 45.24% of the company’s stock.
+Insiders sold a total of 43,818 shares of company stock worth $941,435 over the last quarter.
+Company insiders own 45.24% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Rhumbline Advisers bought a new stake in Intapp during the 1st quarter worth approximately $291,000.
-Renaissance Technologies LLC bought a new stake in Intapp during the 4th quarter worth approximately $242,000.
-JPMorgan Chase & Co. increased its holdings in Intapp by 44.6% during the 1st quarter.
-JPMorgan Chase & Co. now owns 9,705 shares of the company’s stock worth $233,000 after acquiring an additional 2,992 shares during the period.
-Morgan Stanley increased its holdings in Intapp by 1,573.8% during the 3rd quarter.
-Morgan Stanley now owns 8,369 shares of the company’s stock worth $216,000 after acquiring an additional 7,869 shares during the period.
-Finally, American International Group Inc. increased its holdings in Intapp by 23.7% during the 1st quarter.
-American International Group Inc. now owns 6,869 shares of the company’s stock worth $165,000 after acquiring an additional 1,317 shares during the period.
-81.96% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Royal Bank of Canada bought a new stake in shares of Intapp during the 3rd quarter worth approximately $36,000.
+Advisor Group Holdings Inc. boosted its stake in Intapp by 87.6% during the fourth quarter.
+Advisor Group Holdings Inc. now owns 1,456 shares of the company’s stock worth $37,000 after acquiring an additional 680 shares in the last quarter.
+Citigroup Inc. lifted its stake in shares of Intapp by 97.7% in the fourth quarter.
+Citigroup Inc. now owns 2,936 shares of the company’s stock valued at $74,000 after buying an additional 1,451 shares in the last quarter.
+Legal & General Group Plc lifted its stake in shares of Intapp by 234.4% in the fourth quarter.
+Legal & General Group Plc now owns 3,307 shares of the company’s stock valued at $83,000 after buying an additional 2,318 shares in the last quarter.
+Finally, California State Teachers Retirement System bought a new position in shares of Intapp in the third quarter valued at $140,000.
+Institutional investors and hedge funds own 81.96% of the company’s stock.

 Intapp, Inc, through its subsidiary, Integration Appliance, Inc, provides industry-specific cloud-based software solutions for the professional and financial services industry in the United States, the United Kingdom, and internationally.
 Its solutions include DealCloud, a deal and relationship management solution that manages financial services firms' market relationships, prospective clients and investments, current engagements and deal processes, and operations and compliance activities; and OnePlace, a solution to manage various aspects of professional services firms' client and engagement lifecycle.